danielpetho/terrestrial-fxhash-tutorial/tutorial/TUTORIAL.md

 renderer.setSize(4096, 4096, false);
 ```

-Add the scene, and for now, set the background color to a light gray.
+Add the scene, and for now, set the background color to light gray.
 We will take care of the colors later on.
 ```javascript
 // Scene
 const scene = new THREE.Scene();